plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 In other words,

-> Whenever we&#8217;re about to run a test class, call AutoMapperBootstrapper.Initialize() first, and then proceed with actually running the tests in that test class.
+> Whenever we're about to run a test class, call AutoMapperBootstrapper.Initialize() first, and then proceed with actually running the tests in that test class.

-Since we already ensured that AutoMapper.Initialize() will only ever really initialize things once, there&#8217;s no real cost due to invoking this once per test class.
+Since we already ensured that AutoMapper.Initialize() will only ever really initialize things once, there's no real cost due to invoking this once per test class.
 We just needed to invoke the bootstrapper at least once very early in the life of each test.

-Additionally, we&#8217;ll add a test that will fail if any of our custom AutoMapper rules don&#8217;t make sense:
+Additionally, we'll add a test that will fail if any of our custom AutoMapper rules don't make sense:

 ```cs
 public class AutoMapperTests